Mathias-Fuchs/Ustatistics/README.md

 # Compilation
-requires presence of the gsl library.
+In visual studio, just open the folder and use vcpkg to install the single dependency gsl.
+There are two executable targets defined in the cmake configuration file, one for the concrete dataset, and one for linear regression on random data.

 On debian-related systems, gsl is installed using

-sudo apt-get install libgsl10-dev
+sudo apt install libgsl-dev

 Then, execute the commands